The Complete Guide to Auditing Your Child Care Center Billing (And Why Missing Payments Could Be Costing You Thousands)

 • Mid-month enrollments and withdrawals

-That’s a lot of moving parts.
-Consequently, when you’re using basic spreadsheets or outdated child care accounting software setup, it’s easy for errors to multiply.
+That is a lot of moving parts.
+When you rely on basic spreadsheets or an outdated child care accounting software setup, errors multiply quickly.

 Real-World Impact of Billing Errors

-Here’s what one billing audit uncovered at a 60-child center: Over six months, they found $8,400 in missing revenue.
-Specifically, three families were being charged old rates from the previous year.
-Additionally, two subsidy payments never arrived from the state.
-Moreover, one family’s automatic payment had failed for three months, but nobody noticed because they dropped their child off like normal every day.
+Here is what one child care billing audit uncovered at a 60-child center.
+Over six months, the audit found $8,400 in missing revenue.
+Three families were paying old rates from the previous year.
+Two subsidy payments never arrived from the state.
+One family’s automatic payment had failed for three months, but nobody noticed because the parents dropped off their child like normal every day.

-The director told us, “I knew our numbers felt off, but I didn’t realize how much money was walking out the door.”
+The director told us, “I knew our numbers felt off, but I did not realize how much money was walking out the door.”

 How Often Should You Audit?

-When you work with a child care center CPA or child care business accountant, they’ll tell you that billing audits should happen monthly.
-Nevertheless, even if you only do one quarterly, you’ll be ahead of most centers.
-Furthermore, regular audits become easier each time because you’ll spot patterns and prevent recurring errors.
+When you work with a child care center CPA or a child care business accountant, they will tell you to run a child care billing audit every month.
+Even a quarterly audit puts you ahead of most centers.
+Each audit gets easier as you spot patterns and prevent recurring errors.

 Core Concepts: Understanding Your Billing System

-Before you can audit your billing, you need to understand these five key concepts.
-Fortunately, they’re easier to grasp than you might think.
+Before you can audit your billing, you need to understand five key concepts.
+They are easier to grasp than you might think.

 1. Accounts Receivable Explained

-This is money that parents owe you but haven’t paid yet.
-In other words, think of it as your “IOU list.”
-For example, if Johnny’s parents owe $800 for this month’s tuition, that $800 sits in accounts receivable until they pay.
+This is money parents owe you but have not paid yet.
+Think of it as your “IOU list.”
+If Johnny’s parents owe $800 for this month’s tuition, that $800 sits in accounts receivable until they pay.
+Tracking the gap between billed and collected revenue is one of the most important KPIs for your early childhood education business and the foundation of every child care billing audit.

 2. Aging Reports and Why They Matter

-This report shows how long each unpaid invoice has been sitting there.
-Specifically, it groups unpaid bills into categories: current (0-30 days), 30-60 days old, 60-90 days old, and over 90 days.
-Therefore, if you see bills in the 30+ day columns, you have a collection problem that needs immediate attention.
+An aging report shows how long each unpaid invoice has been sitting open.
+It groups unpaid bills into buckets: current (0 to 30 days), 30 to 60 days, 60 to 90 days, and over 90 days.
+If you see bills in the 30+ day columns, you have a collection problem that needs immediate attention.

 3. Subsidy Reconciliation Basics

 Many families use state or federal assistance to pay for child care.
-As a result, the government pays you directly for part of the tuition.
-Subsidy reconciliation means checking that the subsidy payment you expected actually arrived in your bank account.
-This is a key part of child care subsidy accounting that can’t be overlooked.
+The government pays you directly for part of the tuition.
+Subsidy reconciliation means checking that each subsidy payment you expected actually arrived in your bank account.
+This is the heart of child care subsidy accounting and a major focus of every child care billing audit.

 4. Payment Posting Process

 When a parent pays, someone needs to record that payment in your system and mark the invoice as paid.
-However, if this step gets skipped or done incorrectly, your reports will show parents owe money when they’ve already paid.
-Consequently, you might send collection notices to families who are actually current.
+If this step gets skipped or done incorrectly, your reports will show families owe money when they have already paid.
+You might send collection notices to families who are actually current — and damage the relationship in the process.

 5. Billing Exceptions to Watch

-These are any situations that don’t fit your standard billing model—like a family on a payment plan, a scholarship recipient, or a staff member receiving a tuition discount.
-Unfortunately, these exceptions are where errors hide most frequently.
+These are situations that do not fit your standard billing model.
+A family on a payment plan, a scholarship recipient, a staff member receiving a tuition discount — these exceptions are where errors hide most often.

 Child Care Center-Specific Billing Challenges

-Running a preschool isn’t like running a regular business.
-In fact, your billing has unique complications that make audits even more important.
+Running a preschool is not like running a regular business.
+Your billing has unique complications that make a child care billing audit even more important.

 Challenge #1: Subsidy Program Complexity

 State subsidy programs are a blessing and a headache.
 Each program has different eligibility requirements, attendance tracking rules, and payment timelines.
-For instance, some states pay weekly.
+Some states pay weekly.
 Others pay monthly.
 Some require parent co-pays.

 The Subsidy Payment Assumption Mistake

-Many centers make this mistake: They assume the subsidy payment will arrive automatically if they submit attendance.
-However, subsidy payments get denied for dozens of reasons—missing signatures, attendance discrepancies, or family income changes.
-Therefore, if you’re not checking your child care subsidy accounting every week, you might not realize a payment was denied until 60 days later.
+Many centers assume the subsidy payment will arrive automatically if they submit attendance.
+Subsidy payments get denied for dozens of reasons — missing signatures, attendance discrepancies, or family income changes.
+If you do not check your child care subsidy accounting every week, you might not realize a payment was denied until 60 days later.

 Solution for Better Subsidy Tracking

 Create a subsidy tracking spreadsheet.
-Specifically, list every child on subsidy, their expected payment amount, and the payment status.
-Then, check it against your bank deposits weekly.
-This simple practice can prevent thousands in lost revenue.
+List every child on subsidy, the expected payment amount, and the payment status.
+Check it against your bank deposits weekly.
+This single practice can prevent thousands in lost revenue.

 Challenge #2: Mid-Month Changes

 Children get sick.
 Families move.
 Parents lose jobs.
 These mid-month changes create billing nightmares.
-For example, did you remember to pro-rate that family who withdrew on the 15th?
+Did you remember to pro-rate the family who withdrew on the 15th?
 Did you start billing the new family who enrolled on the 20th?

 Solution for Tracking Enrollment Changes

 Keep a “changes log” where you write down every enrollment change the moment it happens.
-Subsequently, review this log when you create monthly invoices.
-This ensures no changes slip through the cracks.
+Review this log when you create monthly invoices.
+No change slips through the cracks.

 Challenge #3: Multiple Payment Methods

 Some parents pay with credit cards.
 Others use ACH bank transfers.
-Meanwhile, some bring cash or checks.
-A few use subsidy payments plus a parent portion.
-As a result, tracking all these payment types without proper preschool bookkeeping systems leads to errors.
+Some bring cash or checks.
+A few combine a subsidy payment with a parent portion.
+Tracking all these payment types without solid preschool bookkeeping systems leads to errors fast.

 Solution for Payment Method Management

 Reconcile each payment method separately.
-First, check credit card deposits against invoices marked as paid by credit card.
-Next, check cash drawer against cash receipts.
+Check credit card deposits against invoices marked as paid by credit card.
+Check the cash drawer against cash receipts.
 This granular approach catches errors faster than lumping everything together.

 Challenge #4: Family Communication Gaps

-Parents don’t always read emails about billing policy changes or rate increases.
-Therefore, they might not realize their autopay failed or that their child aged into a new tuition bracket.
+Parents do not always read emails about billing policy changes or rate increases.
+They might not realize their autopay failed or that their child aged into a new tuition bracket.

 Solution for Clear Communication

 Use multiple communication channels.
-Specifically, send email notifications and hand out paper invoices.
+Send email notifications and hand out paper invoices.
 Make billing transparent.
 When families understand what they owe and why, payment compliance improves dramatically.

 Getting Professional Help with Preschool Accounting

-You have three basic options for managing your child care center financial statements and billing.
-Let’s explore each option to help you decide what’s right for your center.
+You have three options for managing your child care center financial statements and ongoing billing audit work.
+Let’s walk through each.

 Option 1: The DIY Approach

-Many small centers start by handling preschool bookkeeping themselves using spreadsheets or basic software.
-Generally, this works when you have fewer than 20 children.
-However, as you grow, the time commitment becomes overwhelming.
+Many small centers handle preschool bookkeeping themselves using spreadsheets or basic software.
+This works when you have fewer than 20 children.
+As you grow, the time commitment becomes overwhelming.

 Pros: Saves money on professional fees